w3c/window-management/EXPLAINER.md

   * Add `Window.getScreenDetails()` to request additional permission-gated screen info
   * Add `ScreenDetails` and `ScreenDetailed` interfaces for additional screen info
   * Standardize common `Screen.availLeft` and `Screen.availTop` attributes
-  * Add Permission API support for a new `window-placement` entry
+  * Add Permission API support for a new `window-management` entry

 These allow web applications to make window placement requests optimized for the specific use case, characteristics of available screens, and user preferences.